joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6814036/2025/11/18/top-womens-sports-city-us-ranking-poll/

 **What makes a great women’s sports city?
 We ranked the top 10 in the U.S.**\
-`Which U.S. cities earned a spot on the list?
-The Athletic's staff ranked them (and you get your say, also.)`\
+`The Bay Area earned the top spot in our first-ever city ranking, and the No. 2 city might surprise you.`\
 https://nytimes.com/athletic/6807524/2025/11/18/womens-sports-cities-top-ranked-fans/

 **Why the 7-3 Bears can be dangerous in the playoff chase: 'We've been battled-tested'**\